Stratified sampling and bootstrapping for approximate Bayesian computation: Conclusions

 \section{Conclusions}

-We have constructed stratified Monte Carlo strategies to substantially reduce the bias induced by data resampling procedures in ABC inference, when resampling is employed to accelerate ABC-MCMC within a pseudo-marginal approach with expensive model simulators.
-We have found that, thanks to he combined use of resampling and stratification, it is possible to run ABC-MCMC algorithms using a much larger than usual ABC threshold, this improving the chain mixing (and often a lower integrated autocorrelation time for the posterior samples) and hence requiring a smaller number of iterations, without sacrificing the quality of the inference.
-However, all these aspects are also connected to the optimal design of the strata, an aspect which is left for future research.
-Also notice that, while our experiments have considered ABC-MCMC algorithms, other samplers may be considered.
+We have constructed stratified Monte Carlo strategies to substantially reduce the bias induced by data resampling procedures in ABC inference.
+We have applied our methods to a number of ABC samplers, namely the (generalized) ABC rejection, ABC importance sampling and ABC-MCMC.
+We have found that, thanks to the combined use of resampling and stratification (i) it is possible to run ABC algorithms using a much larger than usual ABC threshold, this improving the chain mixing (for ABC-MCMC samplers) without sacrificing much in terms of quality of the inference, and (ii) considerably improving the acceptance probability in ABC-rejection and ABC importance sampling, thanks to a reduced variance in the ABC likelihood estimation.
+However, all these aspects are also connected to the optimal design of the strata, an aspect which is left for future research, though we gave examples on how to decide the size of the strata.